 The commercial fishery for ocean quahog in Federal waters is prosecuted with large vessels and hydraulic dredges and is very different from the small Maine fishery prosecuted with small vessels (35-45 ft) targeting quahog for the local fresh, half shell market.
 Ocean quahog landings and commercial quotas are given below in Table 1 and Figure 3.
-In 2020, COVID-19 impacted the fishing sector - information on those impacts can be found here and in recent fishery performance reports: https://media.fisheries.noaa.gov/2021-02/Northeast-COVID-19-Impact-Snapshot-webready.pdf.
+Because of recent database changes, the following sources were used for landings and are reflected in the tables and figures.
+Total landings for 1965-1981 are from NEFSC (2003) and other years were from a dealer database (CFDERS).
+CAMS landings are the CAMS LNDLB landings converted to mt.
+EEZ landings for 1965-1982 are from NEFSC (2003) while later years are from a logbook database (SFOQVR).
+All calculations use the CAMS LNDLB values for total landings.

-The areas where ocean quahog are found is shown in Figure 4.
-The distribution of the fishery has changed over time (Figures 5-8).
+The distribution of the fishery has changed over time (Figures 4-8).
 The bulk of the fishery from 1980-1990 was being prosecuted off the Delmarva but is now being prosecuted in more Northern areas.
-Figure 9 provides the distribution of ocean quahog landings in "important" ten minute squares (TMSQ).
+Figure 9 provides the distribution of ocean quahog landings in "important" ten-minute squares (TMSQ).
 Important means that a square ranked in the top 10 TMSQ for total landings during any five-year period (1980-1984, 1985-1989,).
-Data for 2021 are incomplete and preliminary, and included in the last time block.
+Data for 2022 are incomplete and preliminary, and included in the last time block.
 Additional information of the length composition of port sampled ocean quahog, and their associated sample sizes by area, are available in the stock assessment reports and data updates.4